ClojureTO/chat-client/README.md

 (def socket (create "localhost" 1234))
 ```

-We can now create a thread for reading messages from the server by passing it the socket map and an atom to collect the output.
+We can now create a thread for reading messages from the server by passing it the socket map and a handler function that will be responsible for processing the incoming messages.
-The atom should contain a vector where the incoming messages will be appended as they're received from the server.

 ```
 (def out (atom []))

-(start-reader-thread socket out)
+(defn message-handler [out]
+  (fn [message]
+    (swap! out conj message)))
 ```
+Above, we create an atom to stored the messages we've received so far and a message handler function that will be used to populate it.

 We can send messages to the socket using the `send-message` function and close the socket using the `close` function when we're finished.